Cluedo (Australian game show): British legacy

 However Rattan suggested the show received strong viewers figures, being watched by up to ten million people.
 In May 1992, Irish Examiner noted the series "regularly tops the ratings", and in 1995 Evening Echo described it as a "top rating programme".
 One of the Cluedo's best performances was 9.62 million viewers in series three, the 14th most ITV show of the night.
 The show was deemed Pick of the Day by The Sunday Times in August 1990, and the newspaper pondered how an "old" board game could have "weathered its transformation" into a television series "so successfully".
 Also Evening Echo's Pick of the Day in April 1991, the newspaper described it as a "popular" show based on an "equally-popular" board game; Belfast Telegraph called it an "exciting" whodunnit.
 According to The Age, the British programme became hit in the United Kingdom and, to a lesser extent, the United States.

 The show also had cache; according to her biography Lorraine Kelly "started taking a few steps up the celebrity ladder" by appearing alongside fellow TV personalities.
 Series four consisted of panellists such as a children's TV presenter, a weather forecaster, and an ex-Leader of the Liberal Party.
-On July 12, 1990, a special featurette on the filming of the series was aired as part of This Morning, and a cast interview featured on Good Morning Britain in May 1992.
+On 12 July 1990, a special featurette on the filming of the series was aired as part of This Morning, and a cast interview featured on Good Morning Britain in May 1992.
 The British Television Location Guide noted that the show's popularity led to a rise in Arley Hall's attendance figures from Cluedo fans.
 The space would be reused by Granada for future projects including as exterior shots for The House of Windsor in 1994.

 While the Australian production utilised advertising to subsidise its budget, Kate O'Mara wore diamonds worth £3 million in the British Cluedo Christmas special, and for the six episodes of British series two, Mrs. Peacock actress Rula Lenska was expected to earn £30,000.
-However, Stephanie Beacham wore "cheap-and-nasty" jewellry for her role including a bracelet that was kept together by a thin piece of cotton that was hurriedly stitched on.
-In August 1994, British Miss Scarlett (Jerry Hall) and Mrs. Peacock's (Joana Lumley) costumes went on show at the Bowes Museum as part of a television-based exhibit, arranged by textilist Joanna Hashagen.
+However, Stephanie Beacham wore "cheap-and-nasty" jewellery for her role including a bracelet that was kept together by a thin piece of cotton that was hurriedly stitched on.
+In August 1994, British Miss Scarlett (Jerry Hall) and Mrs. Peacock's (Joanna Lumley) costumes went on show at the Bowes Museum as part of a television-based exhibit, arranged by textilist Joanna Hashagen.
 A matching wig for Lumley's outfit was submitted by a Teesdale Mercury reporter after an appeal was printed in the paper.
-After being displayed in the museum for weeks and generating a lot of interest, they were auctioned off on November 26, with proceeds going to the Save The Children Fund for its 75th anniversary.
+After being displayed in the museum for weeks and generating a lot of interest, they were auctioned off on 26 November, with proceeds going to the Save The Children Fund for its 75th anniversary.
 In a 1999 article on the 50th anniversary of the Cluedo franchise, the TV show only received a passing mention in relation to its featured celebrities.